grodansparadis/can4vscp_odessa/docs/remotevar.md

 # Remote variables

-No remote variables defined for this module.
+No remote variables currently defined for this module.

 [filename](./bottom-copyright.md ':include')